Campus Improvement Plan

 2022-23: Reading: 64% (approaches), 35% (meets), 13% (masters); Math: 69% (approaches), 41% (meets), 12% (masters) Baseline Year

-Strategy 1: Students will receive additional support in intervention groups, flexible groupings, after school tutorials, Saturday school and enrichment opportunities to support their year-end academic goals.
+Strategy 1: Students will receive additional support in intervention groups, flexible groupings, after school tutorials, Saturday school, and enrichment opportunities to support their year-end academic goals.
+Certified retired teachers will be providing in-class and pull-out intervention groups to focus on reteaching reading and math standards.
 Student data will be tracked and student work will be reviewed to help identify the reteach and reassess standards.
 Instructional staff and paraprofessionals will support student achievement.

 Strategy's Expected Result/Impact: Student mastery of the essential standards will increase.